troy-chainguard-dev/cyber-bay-sample-app/README.md

 - 📈 Visual comparison of vulnerability distributions
 - 💡 Key takeaways highlighting security wins

-This makes it easy to demonstrate the security value of Chainguard images to stakeholders.

 ### Image Comparison: Legacy vs Chainguard

 Here's a snapshot comparison from a recent scan on 10/6/25 (your results may vary based on scan date):